Diplomatic missions

 Requirements for citizens visiting the territories under the administration of the Palestinian Authority:

-At the end of 2022, a new regime was established for access to the territories under joint administration or exclusive administration of the Palestinian Authority.
-Under these rules:
+The current regime for access to territories under mixed or exclusive administrative administration of the Palestinian Authority includes the following rules:

-- citizens wishing to visit Israel and the Territories may enter through Ben Gurion Airport in accordance with the general requirements for residency in Israel, and access to the Territories does not require an additional permit;
+- Citizens wishing to visit Israel and the territories can enter through Ben Gurion Airport in accordance with the general requirements;

-- citizens wishing to visit only the Territories should enter through the King Hussein-Allenby Border crossing point (the crossing point between Jordan and Israel), access to the Territories via this route requires a special permit, which should be requested between 48 hours and 45 days in advance, depending on the type of permit requested.
-More information on the permit regime, as well as the necessary forms, can be found at: https://www.gov.il/en/departments/policies/judeaentry2022
+- Citizens wishing to visit only the territories should use the King Hussein/Allenby border crossing (border crossing between Jordan and Israel).
+Access to the territories along this route requires a specific permit, which should be requested between 48 hours and 45 days in advance, depending on its type.
+More information about this procedure can be found here:

-In case of any questions regarding the conditions for access to the territories, Bulgarian citizens are advised to contact the Embassy of Israel in Sofia.
+If there are any questions related to gaining access to the territories, we advise Bulgarian citizens to contact the Embassy of Israel in Sofia.

 All Bulgarian citizens present on the territory of the Gaza Strip can voluntarily register their passport details and contact telephone numbers, which will be used in case of humanitarian emergency.